codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 Yet, `class selectors` are far more superior.
-As you see that a class can have more than 1 member.
+We've known that a class can have more than 1 member.
 This time, we're gonna define classes and their styles firstly.
 Later, we'll decide which elements will join the classes and each element will join more than 1 class.